 What becomes stored in the LTM, is there largely as essential meanings.
 It is good to know that different types of memory are stored in different regions of the brain.
 Theoretical knowledge and skills differ in how they are stored.
 Impressions can last for a few days or decades.
 It can be good to memorise new material about four times spaced out over a couple of weeks, and then go on to memorise more seldom.
 LTM differs from working memory (short-term memory), which keeps information for only around 20 seconds in average.
 Data can be transferred into the LTM by rehearsals (memorisation, spaced repetitions) and meaningful association, and strong impressions generally.
 When something is stored in the LTM, the structure of neurons is altered, and synapses among brain neurons are activated patternwise.

 The brain stores long term information by growing additional synapses between neurons.
 Basic information on how to use your brain is a boon in this venture, plus meticulous attention to organised learning sessions of your own making, study the methods that Tony Buzan has called organic study.
-Self-centred study is the same; it is another term for the same thing. [cf. Buzan 1988:4]
+Self-centred study is the same; it is another term for the same thing.
+(See Buzan 1988, 4)

 As for technology sides of the venture, it tends to help to survey a book or a work before deciding to read it.
 Such scanning enables you to get a more complete grasp, making in-depth reading much more favourable, or easier.
 Similarly, it usually helps accessing the content of a chapter if there is a brief summary of it at the beginning.
 A short summary at the end may come in handy too.
 One reason is that your memory changes during learning.
-Its content may be reworked both consciously and subconsciously on accessing and drawing upon it. [cf Mum 3] ◊
+Its content may be reworked both consciously and subconsciously on accessing and drawing upon it.
+(See Buzan 1988, 3) ◇

 You're encouraged to form "mental pictures" of your thoughts, because the visual memory has been found to be nearly perfect in some ways, and probably helps most people.
-However, there are differences among us - allow for that too. [see Mum 3]
+However, there are differences among us - allow for that too.
+(See Buzan 1988, 3)

-Study methods (ie valid study technology) can produce dramatic results. [cf Buzan 1988:4]
+Study methods (ie valid study technology) can produce dramatic results.
+(See Buzan 1988, 4)

-YOU SHOULD also know that keywords that you write down yourself can help the study more than long abstracts and less convenient note-taking [Link].
+Keywords that you write down yourself can help the study more than long abstracts and less convenient note-taking.
+[Study strategies].

-I guess some moderate and sensible approach pays.
+Some moderate and sensible approach should pays.
 Self-rewards in the study may be fit too.

 Other methods too may work, or give occasional help, as "People use different problem-solving operators, depending on their interpretation of the logical connective if.
-[Anderson 1995:16]." [cf. Buzan 1988:4] ◊ [T+]
+(Anderson 1995, 16; also see Buzan 1988, 4) ◇ ⚴

-Anderson, John R. Cognitive Psychology and its Implications.
+Anderson, John R. 1995.
+Cognitive Psychology and Its Implications.
 4th ed.
-New York: Freeman, 1995.
+New York: Freeman.

-Gelb, Michael J. How to Think like Leonardo da Vinci: Seven Steps to Genius Every Day.
-New York: Delta / Random House, 2004.
+Fry, Ron.
+2012.
+How to Study.
+7th ed.
+Boston, MA: Course Technology.
+Gelb, Michael J. 2004.
+How to Think like Leonardo da Vinci: Seven Steps to Genius Every Day.
+New York: Delta / Random House.

 Gross, Ronald.
+1999.
 Peak Learning: How to Create Your Own Lifelong Education Program for Personal Enlightenment and Professional Success.
 Rev. ed.
-New York: Tarcher/Putnam, 1999.
+New York: Tarcher/Putnam.

 Gross, Ronald.
+2002.
 Socrates' Way: Seven Master Keys to Using Your Mind to the Utmost.
-New York: Jeremy P. Tarcher/Putnam, 2002.
+New York: Jeremy P. Tarcher/Putnam.

 Schunk, Dale.
+2012.
 Learning Theories.
 An Educational Perspective.
 6th ed.
-Boston, MA: Pearson Education, 2012.
+Boston, MA: Pearson Education.

 Schunk, Dale, Judith Meece and Paul Pintrich.
+2014.
 Motivation in Education: Theory, Research and Applications.
 4th ed.
-Harlow, Essex: Pearson Education, 2014.
+Harlow, Essex: Pearson Education.